Neubias-WG5/Biaflows-Web-UI/README.md

-# POC Cytomine Front-End
+# BIAFLOWS Web-UI

-POC for new Cytomine front-end.
+Biaflows Web-UI based on Cytomine.org v2 front-end.
 For more information about Cytomine, go to http://www.cytomine.org.

 #### Installation
 First checkout the repository, then install the dependencies with: